 Strategies For Success

-Strategies for Success is a one-day workshop for first-year students with disabilities who want to get a head start on their Loyola experience.
-Strategies for Success attendees participate in a day of fun and informative activities designed to introduce them to the services, resources, and supports that will assist them during their time at Loyola.
+Strategies for Success is a one-day workshop for first-year students with disabilities who will get a head start to their Loyola experience.
+Attendees participate in a day of fun and informative activities designed to introduce them to the services, resources, and supports that will assist them during their time at Loyola.

 Students will review time-management techniques; study skills; requesting accommodations; and taking care of oneself while in college.
-Participants also learn about the importance of developing self-advocacy skills, which will help them navigate their college journey.
+Participants will learn about the importance of developing self-advocacy skills, which helps them navigate their college journey.

 Learn more about Strategies for Success >>